Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Style geometries with symbols/README.md

 ## How to use the sample

-Tap "Edit Style" and select a geometry to edit with the picker.
+Tap "Edit Styles" and select a geometry to edit with the picker.
 Use the controls to change the symbol properties for the geometry.

 ## How it works